 Sleep is something every expecting parent hopes they’ll get (at least a little of) after the baby is born.
 We all need sleep–a true essential–and having the right sleep items to encourage your little one to catch the most ZZZ’s is critical.
-Here is where our baby registry must-haves comes in. 🙂 You must create a safe sleep environment for naps and nighttime for baby that soothe them and remind them of the womb.
-Things that every sleep consultant will tell you to get baby to sleep are to have a dark space, a safe space to put baby down to sleep (a crib or co-sleeper), a swaddle (swaddle blankets as well as zip up baby swaddles), a sound machine (the white noise is similar to what they heard in the womb), and even a pacifier to help with self soothing.
-For safety, be sure to pick a safe crib mattress for your baby (like this this one) and have a monitor to ensure baby is doing well.
+Here is where our baby registry must-haves come in. 🙂 You must create a safe sleep environment for naps and nighttime for baby that soothes them and remind them of the womb.
+Things that every sleep consultant will tell you to get baby to sleep are to have a dark space, a safe space to put baby down to sleep (a crib or co-sleeper), a swaddle (swaddle blankets as well as zip-up baby swaddles), a sound machine (the white noise is similar to what they heard in the womb), and even a pacifier to help with self-soothing.
+For safety, be sure to pick a safe crib mattress for your baby (like this one) and have a monitor to ensure baby is doing well.

 Whether you decide to bottle-feed your baby with formula or breastmilk, these items are definitely baby registry must-haves!
-Select a baby baby bottle (or a few for your baby to try), as well as a good bottle brush to keep your baby bottles clean and a drying rack to let all the bottle parts air dry.
-When bottle feeding your baby, it’s much easier for baby to eat too much and spit up.
+Select a baby bottle (or a few for your baby to try), as well as a good bottle brush to keep your baby bottles clean and a drying rack to let all the bottle parts air dry.
+When bottle-feeding your baby, it’s much easier for baby to eat too much and spit-up.
 I highly recommend these burp cloths since they are super absorbent and have snaps to turn into a bib.
 Then when your baby is ready to start solids, use those burpy bibs while baby is sitting in their high chair.

 You really don’t need too much for bath time.
-First, you need a bath tub that can grow with your baby (like this one), then some shampoo and body wash that are safe and specifically made for babies, a bath rinser makes washing their hair tons easier, and some hooded towels and washcloths.
-In the beginning you won’t really need bath toys, but after a few months, bath toys are an essential to keep baby entertained while you scrub them clean.
+First, you need a bathtub that can grow with your baby (like this one), then some shampoo and body wash that are safe and specifically made for babies, a bath rinser makes washing their hair tons easier, and some hooded towels and washcloths.
+In the beginning, you won’t really need bath toys, but after a few months, bath toys are essential to keep baby entertained while you scrub them clean.